Disseminated on behalf of Li-FT Power Ltd.

 Battery demand is expected to rise from 937 gigawatt-hours in 2023 to 3.7 terawatt-hours by 2030.
 Demand will double again from 2030 to 2040, according to Benchmark’s Lithium-Ion Battery Database.

-it further explains, of the $1.6 trillion needed by 2040, 44% will go toward building gigafactories that produce battery cells and assemble packs.
+It further explains, of the $1.6 trillion needed by 2040, 44% will go toward building gigafactories that produce battery cells and assemble packs.
 As more gigafactories gear up and electric vehicles reach the end of their life, the volume of battery scrap will grow significantly.
 Subsequently, recycling this scrap into battery materials will require $26 billion by 2030.
 This would increase investment 5X to $157 billion by 2040 due to the growing amount of battery scrap.

 Benchmark also discovered that among critical raw materials, lithium will require the largest investments: $94 billion for 2030 and double that for 2040.
 Additionally, producing cathode active materials will account for 52% of the midstream investment needed by 2040.
 These figures are based on Benchmark’s base case scenario.
 Moreover, meeting the ambitious targets set by policymakers and industry may require even greater investment.